Long-Range Magnetic Order in Structurally Embedded Mesospin Metamaterials: Methods

 \subsection{Magnetization depth profiling}

 The element-specific Fe magnetization of the implanted samples was determined using resonant synchrotron reflectivity measurements at the SEXTANTS beamline at the SOLEIL synchrotron \cite{SacchiM2013TSba}.
-The experiments were performed in a reflection geometry on the \SI{40}{nm} continuous Fe$^{+}$-implanted Pd film at room temperature, with the magnetization saturated along the X-ray sensitivity axis.
+The experiments were performed in a reflection geometry on the \SI{40}{nm} continuous Fe$^{+}$-implanted Pd film at room temperature, with the magnetization saturated along the X-ray sensitivity axis with an applied magnetic field of 50 mT.
 The scattered intensity was recorded for left ($I^{L}$) and right ($I^{R}$) circularly polarized light, with the photon energy tuned to the Fe $L_{3}$ edge (\SI{707}{eV}).
+The resonance energy selection is supported by the Fe $L_{2,3}$ X-ray absorption spectrum shown in Supplementary Information.
 The sum of the two reflectivity curves, $I^{L} + I^{R}$, and the corresponding asymmetry ratio, $AR = (I^{L} - I^{R})/(I^{L} + I^{R})$, were simultaneously fitted using the \textsc{GenX} software package to extract both the chemical and magnetic depth profiles through their respective scattering length densities \cite{BjörckMatts2007GaeX, Glavic_GenX3}.
 Complementary magnetization profiling studies were performed using Polarized Neutron Reflectometry (PNR) with one-dimensional spin analysis at the D17 beamline in ILL, Grenoble.
 Details of the latter are presented in depth in the Supplementary Information.